Koolsiddude/CosmosDB-Data-Solver/README.md

 ## Overview
 The CosmosDB Data Solver is a Streamlit application designed to facilitate the uploading of files to Azure CosmosDB.
 It provides a user-friendly interface for managing data uploads and configuring necessary settings for both CosmosDB and Azure OpenAI services.
+Here is the link to a GUI for this - https://azure-cosmosdb-data-uploader.streamlit.app/

 ## Project Structure
 ```